tainstr/misura.doc/microscope/quickstart.rst

 The Microscope :ref:`live_acquisition` window additionally comprises:

-    * One/two high-resolution :ref:`camera` windows.
+    * One/two high-resolution :ref:`camera` windows with height motion controller.
-    * Focus and height motion controllers.
+    * :term:`Global Focus` motion controller.
     * Samples height information displayed on the :ref:`live_status` panel, updated realtime during the analysis.
     * One to eight :ref:`live_samples` tabs in the left Test Configuration area.
     * The :ref:`storyboard` bottom area.

-The workflow for a microscope test follow the general rules described in section :ref:`live_acquisition`.
+The workflow for a microscope test follows the general rules described in section :ref:`live_acquisition`.

 .. microscope_camera: